MYRA31JAIS/weather-website/README.md

 🎯 Features

-✅ Search for weather information by city name
+✅ Search for weather information by city name <br>
-✅ Displays temperature, humidity, and wind speed
+✅ Displays temperature, humidity, and wind speed <br>
 ✅ Shows a weather icon based on conditions
 ✅ Responsive and minimalistic design